 The Extinction List

-A study conducted by the Zoological Society of London, published in the Biological Conservation Journal, has revealed that half of the world’s extinct species would still be around today if not for human activity.
+A study by the Zoological Society of London, published in the Biological Conservation Journal, revealed that half of the world’s extinct species would still be around today if not for human activity.

-Researchers from the Zoological Society of London (ZSL) compiled their list after investigating the causes of extinction for 500 now-extinct birds, amphibians, mammals, and reptiles over the past 500 years.
+Researchers from the Zoological Society of London (ZSL) compiled their list after investigating the causes of extinction of 500 now-extinct birds, amphibians, mammals, and reptiles over the past 500 years.

-According to the ZSL’s Professor Paul Martin, who helped put together this report, “One important reason why species have become extinct is because their geographic ranges have been severely reduced or completely eliminated by human activities.”
+According to the ZSL’s Professor Paul Martin, who helped put together this report, “One important reason why species have become extinct is that their geographic ranges have been severely reduced or eliminated by human activities.”
 And that just about sums up what humans are all about.
-We’re slowly but surely killing this planet through pollution, deforestation, poaching…the list goes on.
+We’re slowly killing this planet through pollution, deforestation, poaching…the list goes on.
 But the animals are dying out forever because of us.

 – The Golden Toad, so named for its bright orange coloration, has already suffered one or two population crashes due to rising air temperatures but still manages to survive until today.
 However, rising sea levels caused by global warming will finally wipe out its last few remaining colonies in Monteverde, Costa Rica, for good.

-– The Great Auk, a large flightless seabird that became extinct when European sailors and hunters killed them off during the late 1700s and early 1800s.
+– The Great Auk was a sizeable flightless seabird that became extinct when European sailors and hunters killed them off during the late 1700s and early 1800s.
 But like the Tasmanian Tiger, this was not due to human activity but rather because of what we did back then.

 – The Passenger Pigeon went from numbering in the billions in North America to existing only in memory until it became extinct in 1914 due to hunting and habitat loss.